About Sherec Project

 Sherec - HKTM

-Robotics, data and AI systems for ship recycling Ship recycling, involving the dismantling of ships, poses significant risks, with high levels of fatalities, injuries and work-related diseases despite international regulations.
+Robotics, data and AI systems for ship recycling ship recycling, involving the dismantling of ships, poses significant risks, with high levels of fatalities, injuries and work-related diseases despite international regulations.

 The sector also faces challenges related to inadequate waste management, leading to the contamination of coastal areas with toxic waste.
 In response to these issues, the EU-funded SHEREC project will introduce innovative robotics, data and AI systems to the ship recycling industry to set new standards for worker safety and environmental responsibility.